 Retirement Funds (RRSPs or RRIFs)

-- Simplicity (a gift can be created by naming Mount Saint Vincent University as a beneficiary or alternate beneficiaty on the RRSP or RRIF document
+- Simplicity (A gift can be created by naming Mount Saint Vincent University as a beneficiary or alternate beneficiary on the RRSP or RRIF document.)

 The information provided is general in nature and is not intended to be a substitute for professional legal or financial advice.
-We recommend you consult with your financial, accounting, or legal advisors before making a gift to confirm the tax implications of such as gift.
+Please consult with your financial, accounting or legal advisors before making a gift to confirm the tax implications of such a gift.

 For questions and more information, please contact Anne Thibodeau, Manager, Philanthropy, at 902-457-6270 or firstname.lastname@example.org